If my application is refused, will I be required to leave the country?

 All News

-On March 14, 2025, the Department of Immigration hosted the Immigration Connect City Pop-Up […]
+On Saturday, May 24, the Department of Immigration hosted its Immigration Connect: City Pop-Up […]